 EL BAR (2017) [ 3/5 ]

-El Bar (The Bar in English) is an effective thriller with a tinge of sci-fi and a tinge of horror that is propelled forward by an unpredictable script that dares to go completely off the rails in the last act.
+El Bar (The Bar in English) is an effective thriller with a tinge of sci-fi and horror that is propelled forward by an unpredictable script that goes off the rails in the last act.
 Regardless of believability, each character serves a purpose to the grand scheme, each a pawn to a larger story that remains engaging despite its flaws.

 As fun as it may be to watch at times, The Bar is inconsistent about its own rules.
 The characters behave as if they have split-personality disorder, swinging from rational to irrational in the space of minutes.
-In much the same way, the script seems to suffer from mood swings and it builds tension by increasing the stakes as the story moves forward, making the circle of safety around these characters ever smaller.
+In much the same way, the script seems to suffer from mood swings.
+It builds tension by increasing the stakes as the story moves forward, making the circle of safety around these characters ever smaller.

 The Bar also feels like a satire that is aimed at the horror films and conspiracy theories that speak about all-seeing covert government agencies and global pandemics.

 I enjoyed the film’s bold and ridiculous choices even if some of it seemed like it came from writers desperate to make a feature-length piece out of a confining and limiting initial conceit.